hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 - **Upload a changeset.**
 - **Write a message** without attached patches.

-Even though existing interfaces exist to create a Monticello version or a changeset, the tool should provide a more convenient entry point to them, e.g. by showing direct links at a central place in the main window.
+Even though existing interfaces exist to create a Monticello version or a changeset, the tool should provide a more convenient entry point to them, e.g., by showing direct links at a central place in the main window.
 Additionally, the tool could support the user to identify glitches in a patch before sending it, e.g., by reusing the slip search of the `ChangeSorter` or checking the version description/preamble of a patch for real content.
 It would even be possible to display advanced analysis results such as SWALint statistics or failing tests at this place.

-### Conduct discussion
+### Participate in a conversation

-The tool shall provide basic features to participate in ongoing discussions similar to the features of an email client.
+The tool shall provide basic features to participate in ongoing conversations similar to the features of an email client.

 - **Read all messages of a conversation,** each of them decorated with central metadata such as date/time, author, and subject.

+  Don't require the user to select every individual reply to read it, i.e., support continuous scrolling.

-  Use text styling to emphasize primary/secondary elements of a message, e.g. use gray color/italic for citations or apply syntax highlighting to code sections.
+  Use text styling to emphasize primary/secondary parts of a message, e.g., use gray color/italic for citations or apply syntax highlighting to code sections.
   Insert links to mentioned objects such as other conversations or code objects (e.g., classes or selectors).

+  Support the user to write useful messages, e.g., remind of missing attachments or note very short messages.

-- **Reply to a conversation** by writing plain text or text with simple formatting.
+- **Reply to a conversation** by writing a message with plain text or text with simple formatting.
-  Make it possible to embed related contents into the reply, such as citations of previous statements, code snippets, or references to other conversational or source code objects.
+  Make it possible to embed related contents into the reply, such as citations of parts from previous messages, code snippets, or references to other conversational or source code objects.

-### Review or revise a submission (advanced)
+### Review or revise a contribution (advanced)

-To benefit from the integration into the wonderful live Squeak system, the tool should provide more convenient and interactive ways to review submitted code and revise it on-demand.
+To benefit from the integration into the wonderful live Squeak system, the tool should provide more convenient and interactive ways to review submitted code patches and revise them on-demand.
 For this, a separate *code view* should be integrated.

 - **Browse proposed patches together with any annotated discussion threads.**

   Every submitted patch such as a repository version or a changeset should be openable in a conventional code browser.
   The code browser should either display the proposed eventual version of the code or the diffs only.

   Attached to the relevant lines or definitions, any associated discussion threads should be shown.
   These threads have to be parsed from excerpts of the conversation that mention or reference a piece of code.
   It should be possible to jump from a discussion thread to the relevant place in the conversation or vice versa.